Genoa harbor waterfront buildings

 Palazzo Ducale (Doge’s Palace)

 I personally just admired it briefly from the outside, but you can enter and the palace and view any ongoing exhibitions.
-Normal entrance is €12, and entrance plus an exhibition is usually just a few euro more.
-See what’s going on during your visit at the official website.
+The price of the entrance depends on the exhibitions.
+See whatโ€™s going on during your visit at the official website.

 Palazzo Pucale (Doge's Palace) in Genoa, Italy.